 But this section has to go further.
 It must untangle all the conflicting conclusions and somehow reach the final conclusion, which is the one that states which is the best choice.
 Thus, the conclusion section first lists the primary conclusions—the simple, single-category ones.
 But then it must state secondary conclusions—the ones that balance conflicting primary conclusions.
-For example, if one laptop is very inexpensive and has poor battery function, but another is rather expensive but has good or even excellent battery function, which do you choose, and why?
+For example, if one tablet is the least expensive but has poor battery function, but another is the most expensive and has good battery function, which do you choose, and why?
 The secondary conclusion would state the answer to this dilemma.

-And of course as already mentioned, the conclusions section ends with the final conclusion—the one that states which option is the best choice.
+And of course, the conclusions section ends with the final conclusion—the one that states which option is the best choice.

 The recommendation section should echo the most important conclusions leading to the recommendation and then state the recommendation emphatically.
 Ordinarily, you may need to recommend several options based on different possibilities.
 This can be handled, as shown in the examples, with bulleted lists.

 Primary, secondary, and final conclusions.
 Notice that in conclusion 6 two categories of comparison are weighed against each other, with more options winning out over lower cost—a secondary conclusion.

 In an evaluation report, this final section would state a final opinion or judgement.
 Here are some possibilities:

 - Yes, the free-bus-transportation program was successful, or at least it was, based on its initial expectations.

 - No, it was a miserable flop—it lived up to none of its minimal expectations.